ripple/validator-history-service/README.md

 ### Database

 The Validator History Service only supports Postgres.
-You'll need to create a database, but the Validator History Service will create the schema for you.
+You'll need to create a database, but the Validator History Service will create the tables and schema for you.

 ### Environment variables